 They will ask you for these documents:

-- the proof of residence given by the commune
+• the proof of residence given by the commune

-- permesso di soggiorno or carta d’identita
+• permesso di soggiorno or carta d’identita

 You may or may not have to pay for insurance, depending on your permesso situation.
 For instance, as a student, I had to pay € 149.77 for one calendar year.
 This meant from January to December, and it renews every January so you will have to possibly repay.
-When I got my “lavoro autonomo” (freelance permit of stay) I started paying through taxes rather than directly at the ASL office.
+When I got my “lavoro autonomo” (freelance permit of stay) I started paying through taxes rather than directly.
 If you do need to pay they will ask you to go pay at the post office, then return.
 You have to get the specific bill documents from the post office and make sure you pay the right amount of time, based on your permesso.

-Step 3 Choosing a Doctor
+Step 3 Choosing a Doctor in the ASL

 After this, they will hand over a paper version of the Tessera Sanitaria, which shows proof of iscrizione (being registered) and you can choose a doctor.
 Later on in the mail, you should receive the classic blue card as an official Tessera Sanitaria You will be handed a list of doctors available in the area and you can choose anyone you like.